loup99/WtWSMS/README.md

  - Alternatively, you can also delete the WTWSMS folder (**Warning**: make sure all your local work is commited & pushed to github, otherwise keep a backup copy !) and re-clone the repository from Github to another location
 - Run create_symbolic_links.bat to create symbolic links from CK2 mod folder to the actual folders in your Git working directory
 - Copy over all the .mod files from Git folder to CKII mod folder (you will need to re-copy them occasionally when they change in Git).

+### Commits & Pull Requests

+As we now use GitHub and is a relatively large team, some guidelines are needed.
+Therefor, I would like to ask you the following: before making any new new commit to the master, please check your code (either by using the Validator or reading it through) in order to avoid any issues.
+If you are doing any major or minor change to the mod, please add a mention to it in ChangeLog.txt, in order for us to easier make public releases and keep track of changes.
+It is better to have a too full changelog rather than a one that is incomplete.
+Also, if you are about to make a commit, please check the issues and reference your commit to an appropriate one if existing, for example for any change to the legions use #16 which stands for that legion.
+This highly facilitates the usage of those issues as discusions and archives allowing us keeping track of different commits.